 Columnists

 Rich Brown is publisher of Isaac’s Press, which he founded to produce progressive Christian curriculum for Community of Christ and beyond.
 A former newspaper reporter with a B.J. degree from the University of Missouri School of Journalism, Rich studied at Vancouver School of Theology before eventually earning a M.A. degree in religion from Park University.
 After 23 years at Herald Publishing House and Community of Christ headquarters (the last three as Herald editor), he accepted early retirement in mid-2009 after his job was eliminated because of budget cuts.
-Rich authored a half dozen Herald House books; his new book, What Was Paul Thinking?, is now available on Amazon.
-For more than 30 years he’s been husband to Sally.
-Their young-adult son and daughter live and work in Denver, while Blue Springs, Missouri, remains the family home.
+Rich authored a half dozen Herald House books.
+His latest book is Speak to the Bones: How to Be a Prophetic People in a Time of Exile (available in print and e-book on Amazon.
+His first book, What Was Paul Thinking?, is available on Amazon.
+He also offers reflections on weekly lectionary scriptures at his blog, ForeWords.
+He and his wife Sally live in Blue Springs, Missouri.
+Their son, daughter, son-in-law, and granddaughter live in the Denver area.

 Kevin Bryant lives in Nauvoo, Illinois with his wife, Katie.
 They met through the Community of Christ “Liahona” (college) group at the University of Central Missouri, where they both graduated.
 Both work at the Joseph Smith Historic Site while Kevin finishes his MA in American History at Western Illinois University.